All-Circuits-Technologies/ACT-Contributing/software/CODING-STANDARDS_cpp.md

 {
     public:
         // This can crash at runtime if _coolStuff is nullptr, so it's important
-        // to be sure _coolStuff can't never be null when we call the getter. const ClassA &getCoolStuff() const { return *_coolStuff; }
+        // to be sure _coolStuff can't be null when we call the getter. const ClassA &getCoolStuff() const { return *_coolStuff; }

     private: